10 Reasons Eating Junk Food Stresses you Out!

 We’ve all been told that junk food is bad for us.
 But because it tastes so darn good, most of us continue eating it, after, fruits and vegetables can’t beat the taste of fries, right?

 Not only are fruit and veg among the most tastiest natural and healthiest foods on the planet, but bad food is also the lowest common denominator.
 It might tempt you with its rock ’n’ roll swagger, but it offers absolutely no vital nutrients and zero health benefits.

 Is it really worth risking your health and possibly enduring chronic disease as a result?

 Here are 10 reasons why you should stop eating it:

-- Junk Food Is Linked With Depression Among Teenagers: 1 in 3 U.S. teens eat junk food each day, and on top of the hindrance to their physical health, it is also important to consider what effect junk is having on their mental well-being.
+1 in 3 U.S. teens eat fast food each day, and on top of the hindrance to their physical health, it is also important to consider what effect junk is having on their mental well-being.
 Research has shown that the more junk food we eat, the more we are prone to depression.
-This is especially the case for teenagers because they are more susceptible to hormonal changes, which can be massively influenced by their diet.
+This is especially the case for teenagers.
+They are more susceptible to hormonal changes which can be massively influenced by their diet.

-- Junk Food Is Linked To Kidney Damage: Fries are soaked in finely processed salt.
-When combined with a fatty, greasy hamburger, you’re essentially double downing on kidney disease, which comes about when too much salt increases blood pressure on a consistent basis.
+Fries are soaked in processed salt.
+When combined with a fatty, greasy hamburger, you’re essentially double downing on kidney disease.
+This comes about when too much salt increases blood pressure on a consistent basis.